Sarabhai vs Sarabhai: Conception

 During the finale of season 1, the cast of the series confirmed returning with a new season.
 However in 2012, Deven Bhojani denied that the series would return.
 The cast reunited in June 2016 over the belated 65th birthday party of Satish Shah, when the future of the show was discussed.
 The producer Jamnadas Majethia promised some good news for the fans.
 Later, the actors of the show confirmed the return of the new season as a web series entitled Sarabhai vs Sarabhai: Take 2.
-The series was picked up by Hotstar with the same cast, and the story is set after 11 years of the last season's conclusion.
+The series was picked up by Hotstar with the same cast, and the story is set 11 years after the last season's conclusion.

 Casting

 Deven Bhojani made a debut as a director in the first season.
 He also played the recurring character of Dushyant Painter in the series.

 Filming

 The first season was shot on sets located at Kanjurmarg in suburban Mumbai.
 The cast were provided with their own rooms backstage with nameplates with each character's name for rehearsals and preparations.